jevargasv/Gold-s-Paper-Company/README.md

 # Gold's Paper Company

 This is the first project for the WDF June 2018 Cohort.
-This is to create a Pokemon trainer "device" shown on the web browser to display information of the three chosen Pokemon by using AJAX (Axios) to retrieve the data.
-This Pokedex is for a special trainer that is an octogenarian (who's 88 years old) with simple and basic functionality with a simple button, specifically made for her age without any seizure-causing harsh sounds, moving images and flashing lights.
+This is to create a dummy website for a fictional paper company that is modern and edgy for the client's taste.
+This also demonstrates the understand of using semantic HTML proper element targeting in CSS, jQuery and animations.
+My client is a mom-and-pop shop with a strong sense of family and friend values which my design of my website was very simple and clean with sans-serif text, dynamic image animations, warm colors, paper textures, and basic functionality.

 # Built With: